colomemaria/epiScanpy/docs/examples.rst

 single cell ATAC
 ----------------

 For getting started, we recommend `epiScanpy's adaptation PBMC clustering tutorial of `Scanpy's to the 10k PBMCs from 10x Genomics.
-The tutorial focus on preprocessing, clustering, identification of cell types via known marker genes and trajectory inference. `here <https://github.com/colomemaria/epiScanpy/blob/readthedocs/docs/beta_tutorial_10x_pbmc.html>
+The tutorial focus on preprocessing, clustering, identification of cell types via known marker genes and trajectory inference. tutorial here_